jyotiswadhindibya-bit/BUBBLE-GAME/README.md

 # INFO
-The Backend was only made by me.
+The Backend(Using Spring Boot) was only made by me.
 I made the frontend using AI(Gemini).